algorand/js-algorand-sdk/examples/choiceconnect/README.md

 Choice Connect allows a user to:

 1. Click a connect address button to recieve a QR code to scan and connect their address.
-2. Click a send asset button to send an asset to a specified address.
+2. Click a send asset button to send an asset to a specified address with the Algorand JavaScript-SDK.
 3. Click a disconnect address button to disconnect their address.

 **Problem**